dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

   apart with war and spent their resources applying that higher population's energy towards building solutions to prepare humanity for the 22nd century?

+###

+- a paradox of aristocracy (subsequent generations gradually lose the traits that allowed them to achieve their position in society)
+- a paradox of social circumstances: today people are pushed towards the left in response to poverty, but never in human history have we had more tools at their fingertips for self-empowerment
+  - when was the last time you bought an encyclopedia? seriously?
+  - simultaneously, tech ventures model their business models around pushing content and monetizing our attention. but Americans need to look at poverty realistically. this will be easier if we have metrics on time utilization that correlates circumstance with behavior. the true causes of poverty are sobering. we often have more control over it than we realize or want to admit.
+    - I've never received a dollar from the federal government, so I can say whatever the fuck I want here.

+### why does it matter today?

+- (separate article?)
+- (more about these infuriating, manipulative tactics)
+  - abusing social institutions and social mechanics
+  - online discussions are coopted by trolls and a distict flavor of hiveminded ignorance, ...
+  - effective censorship by newsfeed, especially for specific topics
+    - this corrals discussion into controlled groups with limited exposure, with moderator censorship by veto.
+      - only one moderator needs to disagree with your content for whatever reason for it to be effectively censored without explanation. it's quite often suppressed anonymously, though perhaps without malicious intent
+    - ![In Space, No One Can Hear You Scream]
+    - how does this change the 22nd century's perception of events today, if almost everything was suppressed and unindexable? content is unindexable when it can't be accessed by search engines.
+AFAIK, this includes almost all of facebook, except public posts. facebook benefits from having exclusive control over copyrighted content, so this is their motivation for excluding google/etc by default. facebook does archive their own data, but when this archived data is mostly exclusive, it makes the data statistically easier to manipulate in a cohesive way.
+      - when people look back on history a century from now, what they will see is everything broadcast on TV and a deluge of information from *some* social media.
+  - NSA utilizes social media manipulation to effectively mute dissenters online.
+    - these tools in the wrong hands could empower a dictator
+    - we built the machinery a totatitarian government could only dream of. we did it in secret, without discussion.
+- there is a major push to socially encourage self-censorship
+  - "oh, don't post things like that publicly. it will hurt your chances of getting a job... blah, blah, blah"
+  - sociocultural incentives like this compel the far majority of people into self-censorship.
+- the NSA has its tendrils in practically every technology company, so if you're restricted from speaking via NDA's with Google, Facebook or whoever, that means you can't speak out ... or your career is over.
+  - the only people that can speak out are the extremely intelligent people who slipped under the radar who, for whatever reason, gave up the pursuit of a Silicon Valley career and just didn't give a fuck about everything else that might be taken away from them if they spoke out.
+  - this is rare, because if you are intelligent in America, you are identified early on and they get your blinders on by undergrad at the latest. that is, you are encouraged to focus intently on specific problems *and nothing else*. the college system encourages the development of highly specific sets of knowledge
+    - then you are burdened with a student loan and most people have no choice but to get straight to work.
+    - you are controlled by debt and that's how debt works. it limits your choices in life.
+  - as for me, I spoke out, but I never realized what was happening to me or how it was affecting my life.
+I didn't understand that people had methodically dissected my psychology and were surreptitiously distorting my social environments to push others away.